Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/cauldron-of-rebirth-tce.md

 aliases: ["Cauldron of Rebirth"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tasha's Cauldron of Everything p.
-122
+BookSource: "Tasha's Cauldron of Everything p.
+122"
 ---
 # Cauldron of Rebirth
 *Wondrous Item, very rare (requires attunement by a druid or warlock)*